Terreii/hoodie-plugin-store-crypto/docs/api.md

 --------|-------|--------------------------|----------
 `arrayOfDocs` | Array | Array properties that should be changed or added with a `_id` property | Yes

-Resolves with an array of updated `properties` unencrypted.
+Resolves with an array of updated and decrypted `properties`.
 Updates existing documents and adds nonexistent docs.
-Works on encrypted and unencrypted documents.
-Unencrypted documents will get encrypted!
+Works on encrypted and not encrypted documents.
+Not encrypted documents will get encrypted!
 If the doc gets added, it will encrypt it and add a `hoodie` property with `createdAt` and `updatedAt` properties added.

 Rejects with: